-Samuel Ivan Roberts: I made a sleeping mat crafted with locally grown fabric filled with cotton collected from the side of the road and a ground sheet constructed by local tradesmen.
-It can be rolled up and easily transported.
+Pamuk (2018) is an installation consisting of a bike, a pair of Turkish shoes and a sleeping mat crafted with locally grown fabric filled with cotton collected from the side of the road with a ground sheet constructed by local tradesmen.
+It can be rolled up, worn and used for transport.

 Cotton is a textile that hides in plain sight, in wide array clothing and domestic items; it has a traumatic history and many modern concerns.
 The fabric conjures ideas of comfort, safety and the home.
-In addition to the pomegranates and oranges seemingly growing everywhere, easily finding surplus cotton in Adana made an impression of the fertile nature of the region and I find it meaningful that this fibre of snug contentment is found so readily amongst the dirt of the road.
-I wanted to collect this overlooked material displaced between locations and create something functional.
+In addition to the pomegranates and oranges seemingly growing everywhere, surplus cotton is found on the roadside in Adana giving the impression of a fertile region.
+The artist collected this overlooked material displaced between locations and created something functional and found meaning in this material of snug contentment being alongside the dirt of the road.

 Seeking an independent adventure Samuel bought a bike and journeyed south.